The ultimate locals guide to the Raymond Island Koala walk

 Can I picnic on Raymond Island?

-You are always more than welcome to bring a blanket and a picnic.
-Most facilities are at the ferry drop off and it is advisable to have your picnic there before starting the koala walk.
-You can have a picnic in other parts of the island like Gravelly Point Beach (where you can get amazing views over the Gippsland Lakes) but you will have to make sure you take your rubbish to the nearest bin and make sure it is not private property!
+You can have a picnic in other parts of the island, like Gravelly Point Beach (where you can get amazing views over the Gippsland Lakes), but you must take your rubbish to the nearest bin and ensure it is not private property!
 Remember to pack some paper towels in case.

 Do I need a car to visit Raymond Island?

 You don’t need a car to do the Raymond Island walk, but you can take your car to explore other parts of the island.
-The beach at the other end of the island has a nice calm sandy section where people hardly go so a paddle there is easy and a great way to dip your toes into the Gippsland Lakes system.
+The beach at the other end of the island has a nice, calm sandy section where people hardly go so a paddle there is easy and a great way to dip your toes into the Gippsland Lakes system.

 Can I walk the whole island?